Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Appendix 2 A more primitive structure of the Hecke algebra

-We prove that our construction, beyond proving a representation of the Hecke algebra (and of its subjacent left and right Hilbert space module) in $\L(G)$ it also gives a representation of the more primitive structure described above.
-The following theorem was entirely proved in Chapter 4.
+We prove that our construction in Chapter 4, beyond proving a representation of the Hecke algebra (and of its subjacent left and right Hilbert space module) in $\L(G)$ it also gives a representation of the more primitive structure described above.
+The proof of the following theorem is contained in what we proved in Chapter 4.